People often ask what hardware and software I use, so I’ll keep this page up-to-date as I make system and peripheral upgrades.

 Game Footage Recording, Narration, and Editing

-For editing, I’m using Adobe Premiere Elements 10, which for me provides sufficiently robust editing capability and a not-too-steep learning curve at an affordable price.
+I edit game footage with Adobe Premiere Elements 10, which provides robust editing capability and a not-too-steep learning curve at an affordable price.
 I paid $79 USD for my downloadable copy on Amazon, but if you’re patient you may be able to snag it for even cheaper since Amazon is constantly tweaking their pricing.
-For exporting (publishing) videos, I use MPEG-2 format at 1080p (1920 x 1080 resolution) at 29.97 framerate.
+For exporting (publishing) videos, I use MP4 format at 1080p (1920 x 1080 resolution) and 30 fps.

-Before you ask, I can’t answer about video editing questions for Final Cut Pro, Sony Vegas, or Adobe Premiere CS.
+Before you ask, I can’t answer about video editing questions for Final Cut Pro, Sony Vegas, or Adobe Premiere CS as I don’t use them.

 For recording narration, I use a Blue Snowball microphone (~$65 USD) with a Shure pop filter (~$35 USD).
 A pop filter improves recording quality by reducing consonants that have popping sounds such as words that start with “p” or “b”.
 If you’re going to bother getting a good mic, you should invest in a pop filter as well.